ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/network-traffic-apimanager.md

 All outbound traffic is sent over SSL via TCP / UDP.

-Open the following ports so that agents can communicate to the AMPLIFY platform:
+Open the following ports so that agents can communicate to the Amplify platform:

 **Outbound**: